 The maximum penalty is fines up to $5,000 and/or up to 12 months’ jail.
 Offenders can also be disqualified from driving for a certain period of time, or for life.

 What Sentence May Drivers Convicted of Sec 64 RTA Dangerous Driving Get?

 When deciding the appropriate sentence for a driver convicted of dangerous driving, the court will take into account the harm caused to the victim and the driver’s culpability.
-In the High Court case of Public Prosecutor v Koh Thiam Huat the Learned Judge stated at :
+In the High Court case of Public Prosecutor v Koh Thiam Huat it was stated at :

 The Prosecution’s second submission was that a custodial sentence ought to be the norm in cases where serious damage or injuries had resulted from dangerous driving (see above).
 Essentially, this calls for a custodial norm where there is a high level of harm caused by the offence.
 I would agree that this is an appropriate starting point, but I hasten to add that this is not because the consideration of harm invariably eclipses any consideration of culpability.
 As I have already emphasised in the preceding paragraph, a sentencing court must have regard to both the level of harm and the accused’s culpability, as well as the applicable mitigating and aggravating factors.
 However, if there is a high level of harm caused by an accused’s dangerous driving, a custodial sentence may very well be the presumptive sentencing approach because the accused’s corresponding culpability is unlikely to be low in such cases.
 Even then, however, the sentencing court must still add the applicable mitigating and aggravating factors into the balance and weigh all the relevant considerations holistically before determining if the overall severity of the offence may be said to bring the case across the custodial threshold.